ARMmbed/BLEIntros/Docs/GettingStarted/HeartRate.md

 ####While

 Before saying what the program should do (the function), we tell it when to do it.
+We use two tools to determine this:

+* A condition that determines when to start the function, for example "when you get a new value from the thermometer".

+* A definition of how many times to run when the starting condition is met.
+We can tell a function to run once, twice, to infinity or until the condition suddenly fails.

+In this example, we use the condition both to determine when to start running and to determine when to stop.
+To do this:

-We can create a WHILE loop, which is a way of saying "perform this function while a certain condition is met".
-In other words, a WHILE loop will keep a function going so long as the condition the loop is checking returns the value TRUE.
-If the condition becomes FALSE, the loop will stop (this is called "exiting the loop") and the function won't run any more.
+* We created a WHILE loop, which is a way of saying "start this function when this condition is met, and don't stop until the condition is false".

+* We said that the condition is that the value of ``triggerSensorPolling`` is TRUE rather than FALSE.
+That value is determined inside the loop.

+If the value of ``triggerSensorPolling`` becomes FALSE, the condition will fail and the function won't run any more.
+This is called "exiting the loop".

 The condition we're checking for this loop has two parts: